turksmathstuff/turksmathstuff.github.io/apcalcreview.md

 # What about Calc BC?
 If you're in Calc BC, do everything for AB and then expand below for the list of additional assignments.
 I didn't fill in dates for this because I don't, strictly speaking, teach a Calc BC class.
-My students have already taken AB and we cover the BC stuff from September to December, then move on.
+My students have already taken AB and we cover the BC stuff from September to December, and then we move on to multivariable calc.
+But they do take the BC exam, and these are the assignments I give them to get ready.

 <details>
   <summary>Click to show table of assignments.</summary>